 Always choose 'Manual' and carefully read each screen, opting out of search bars and other software.

-Another free recovery program is ZAR (Zero Assumption Recovery).
-Most programs work in a similar fashion, but these instructions will give you an overview of how to use it.
+Most programs work in a similar fashion, but these instructions will give you an overview of how to use them.
+We'll use ZAR (Zero Assumption Recovery).

 Install ZAR, then insert the damaged SD card into your PC's card reader.
 Launch ZAR.
 (You may have to disable your PC's security software, in which case we recommend you also disable the internet connection).